 Mike Myers owned the turn of the century with his madcap spoof franchise, and while the original kicked off the universe, it was the follow-up that introduced us to its most memorable characters and catchphrases.
 New additions Mini Me and Fat Bastard became instant favourites, being quoted by movie fans for years after.
 Heather Graham was also much more fun than Liz Hurley in the romantic role, and let’s not forget the soundtrack featuring Madonna.
 Shagadelic, indeed.

 STAR WARS EPISODE V: THE EMPIRE STRIKES BACK (1980)

 The most beloved of the whole saga, it would take a very persuasive argument to say this darker, more swashbuckling sequel didn’t top A New Hope.
 Containing one of cinema’s biggest plot twists, it features a world of cool characters and impossible decisions, plus an ending that leaves you begging for more.
-So revered is the movie that the film’s writer, Lawrence Kasdan, was brought back to work on The Force Awakens and the forthcoming Han Solo movie.
+So revered is the movie that the film’s writer, Lawrence Kasdan, was brought back to work on The Force Awakens and 2018’s Solo: A Star Wars Story.

 ELITE SQUAD: THE ENEMY WITHIN (2010)

 Forget Avatar and Star Wars – the number one film of all time in Brazil is also one of the best examples of improving on an original film.
 Following an anti-drug squad within Rio de Janeiro’s Military Police, it explores the corruption from within the established that helps criminals thrive and makes the poorest suffer.
 The record-breaking follow-up takes the first film’s reliance on violence and balances it out with questions that strike at the heart of a country’s problems.